Skip to main content

 Paid

-Welcome to Graph Algorithms for Competitive Coding - the most detailed Specialisation in Graph Theory for Competitive Programmers, Software Engineers & Computer Science students!
-Graphs is quite an important topic for software engineers, both for academics & online competitions and for solving real life challenges.
+Welcome to the Graph Algorithms for Competitive Coding course - an extensive specialisation in Graph Theory designed for Competitive Programmers, Software Engineers, and Computer Science students.
+Graphs are a highly important topic for software engineers, applicable in both academic settings and online competitions, as well as in solving real-life challenges.

-Graph algorithms form the very fundamentals of many popular applications like - Google Maps, social media apps like Facebook, Instagram, Quora, LinkedIn, Computer Vision applications such as image segmentation, resolving dependencies while compile time, vehicle routing problems in supply chain and many more.
+Graph algorithms are the building blocks of numerous popular applications, such as Google Maps, social media platforms like Facebook, Instagram, Quora, LinkedIn, as well as in computer vision applications for image segmentation, resolving dependencies during compile time, and vehicle routing problems in supply chains, among others.

-This course provides a detailed overview of Graph Theory algorithms in computer science, along with hands on implementation of all the algorithms in C++.
-Not just that you will get 80+ competitive coding questions, to practice & test your skills!
+This course offers a comprehensive overview of graph theory algorithms in computer science, coupled with hands-on implementation of these algorithms using C++.
+Additionally, you will have access to 80+ competitive coding questions to practice and test your skills!

-This comprehensive course is taught by Prateek Narang & Apaar Kamal, who are Software Engineers at Google and have taught over thousands of students in competitive programming over last 5+ years.
-This course is worth thousands of dollars, but Coding Minutes is providing you this course to you at a fraction of its original cost!
-This is action oriented course, we not just delve into theory but focus on the practical aspects by building implementing algorithms & solving problems.
-With over 95+ high quality video lectures, easy to understand explanations this is one of the most detailed and robust course for Graph Algorithms ever created.
+This in-depth course is conducted by Prateek Narang & Apaar Kamal, both of whom are Software Engineers at Google and have been teaching thousands of students in competitive programming over the last 5+ years.
+Despite being worth thousands of dollars, Coding Minutes offers this course at a fraction of its original cost.
+This is an action-oriented course focused on both theoretical and practical aspects by implementing algorithms & solving problems.
+With over 95+ high-quality video lectures and easy-to-understand explanations, this is one of the most detailed and robust courses for Graph Algorithms available.

-Course starts very basics with how to store and represent graphs on a computer, and then dives into popular algorithms & techniques for problem solving.
-The course is divided into two parts.
+The course starts with the basics, covering how to store and represent graphs on a computer, before delving into popular algorithms and techniques for problem-solving.
+The course is divided into two parts:

 • Graph Representations